ASFHyP3/actions/README.md

 Runs inside a mamba environment and assumes the presence of an `environment.yml` file.
-We recommend pinning to an exact version of `ruff` in your project dependencies, because upgrading `ruff` may result in new errors being reported by the `check` and `format` commands.
+We recommend pinning to an exact version of `ruff` in your project dependencies, because upgrading `ruff` may result in new static analysis errors being reported.

 Make sure that `pyproject.toml` contains the appropriate Python version specifier (see the [ruff docs](https://docs.astral.sh/ruff/settings/#target-version)), e.g: